alessalias/ai_engineering_guidebook/README.md

 ---

-## Chapter Roadmap

-1. SDK & Environment Basics
-2. Single-Turn Calls
-3. Interactive CLI
-4. Prompt Hierarchy (Developer vs User)
-5. Multi-Turn Memory
-6. Streaming Responses
-7. Embeddings
-8. Semantic Retrieval
-9. RAG — Basic
-10. RAG — Advanced
-11. Memory Strategies
-12. Evaluation & Grounding
-13. Safety & Guardrails
-14. Cost & Token Control
-15. Multi-Provider Abstractions

----

 ## Credits & Inspiration

-This project is inspired by the CS50 AI Workshop and similar educational material.
+This project is inspired by the CS50 AI Workshop and similar educational material and aims to build on top of that.
-Original examples were used strictly as learning references and have been reimplemented, reorganized, and extended.

 ---

 ## Status